theninthsky/client-side-rendering/README.md

 We saw that client-side rendering performance is on par and sometimes even better than SSR in terms of loading times.
 <br>
-We also learned that prerendering produces perfect SEO results, and that we don't even need to think about it once it is set up.
+We also learned that Googlebot can easily index client-side rendered apps, and that we can set up a prerender server the serve all other crawlers.
 <br>
 And above all - we have achieved all this mainly by modifiying 2 files (Webpack config and HTML template) and using a prerender service, so every existing CSR app should be able to quickly and easily implement these modifications and benefit from them.